nauam/Courses/docs/administration/maintenance/backup.md

 ## Project Import and Export

-As of QW Control 1.4.4, you can export a Project's database contents into an archive file, and later import it into another project.
+As of Rundeck 1.4.4, you can export a Project's database contents into an archive file, and later import it into another project.

 You can use this mechanism for:

 - backup
 - migration from one database backend to another
-- upgrading from one qwcontrol version to another
+- upgrading from one rundeck version to another

 ### Export an archive

-To export, visit the "Admin" link in the QW Control page header.
+To export, visit the "Admin" link in the Rundeck page header.

 Click on the link under "Export Archive" to download an archive containing the project Jobs, Executions and History.

-This archive can be imported into any other QW Control project.
+This archive can be imported into any other Rundeck project.

 The archive will contain: